netmilk/deltacloud_js/README.md

 - more DRYer solution for: sanitizing first level of response to array, returning first level of every single object
 - try to eradicate Base64 library used for assembling http basic auth header
 - eradicate jQuery
+- consider to have declared class for each member of instance,image,hwp,realm
+- driver is mistycally blockong preceding actions, try to resolve eg. show loading modal window - it's killing user experience